owenwexler/superretroweather/README.md

 - As is customary with API keys, the API key is stored in .env, which is .gitignored.
 Copy the .env.example file in this repo into a blank .env file, and insert your API key where it says ``FILL_ME_IN``.

+## Offline mode
+SuperRetroWeather has a built-in offline mode that uses pre-fetched VC API responses in JSON files instead of live VC API responses.
+Activate this by setting DEV_MODE to "offline" in your .env file.

+## TypeScript
+SuperRetroWeather uses [TypeScript](https://www.typescriptlang.org/).
+This is non-negotiable.
+Any pull requests removing TypeScript from the project will be rejected.

 ## REDIS
 SuperRetroWeather uses a REDIS cache to cache responses from the VisualCrossing API.
 We use an Astro API route to check the REDIS cache with the ioredis library for a previously cached response (responses are cached for one hour), and gets a live API response and caches it for an hour if not cached.
 SuperRetroWeather is set up to use local REDIS in development; you must have REDIS installed on your development machine.
+SuperRetroWeather uses the ioredis package as a REDIS client on the frontend.

+## Nanostores
+SuperRetroWeather uses the [Nano Stores](https://github.com/nanostores/nanostores) package to manage state globally across the app.

+## Tailwind
+SuperRetroWeather uses [Tailwind](https://tailwindcss.com/) for styling and CSS.

-## Astro/React
+## Astro/Preact
 As of July 2024, SuperRetroWeather uses [Astro](https://www.astro.build) as its meta-framework with [Preact](https://preactjs.com/) on the client to power interactivity in all interactive [islands](https://docs.astro.build/en/concepts/islands/).
 All evergreen Astro-related details are included below.

 # Astro Starter Kit: Minimal